Third-Year Review Policies

 The results of this vote by the tenured faculty will constitute a faculty recommendation that will be conveyed promptly by the chairperson to the dean, who in consultation with the chairperson will make the decision regarding termination or continuation.

-Notices of non-reappointment, if any, will be made in conformity with deadlines stated in the university's tenure policy.
+Notices of non-reappointment, if any, will be made in conformity with deadlines stated in OP 32.02.

-The tenure-track faculty member will make available the following materials in their dossier.
+The tenure-track faculty member will make available the following materials in the dossier.

 - A vita that includes information on education, professional appointments, teaching, research, and service.
 The vita may include whatever additional information the department may specify in its policy statements and whatever additional information about honors and awards or other professional contributions the tenure-track faculty member wishes to include.

-- The faculty member's brief self-statement on teaching, not to exceed one page.
+- The faculty member's brief self-statement on teaching, not to exceed one single-spaced page.

-- Statistical summaries of all teaching evaluations done by students and copies of at least some student evaluations done by entire classes.
+- Statistical summaries of all teaching evaluations done by students and representative subjective student evaluations.

-- The faculty member's brief self-statement on research/creative activity, not to exceed one page.
+- The faculty member's brief self-statement on research/creative activity, not to exceed one single-spaced page.

-- Copies of publications, grant applications, or other materials that document the faculty member's scholarship.
+- Copies of publications, grant applications, creative projects, or other materials that document the faculty member's scholarship.
 Departments may specify if they wish to see all such materials or only selected examples.

-- Copies of all annual reports to date and copies of all chair's evaluations to date.
+- Copies of all annual reports to date including chair's evaluations.

 - Any other materials specified in the department's handbook or policy statement plus other pertinent materials, if any, the candidate may wish the review committee to see.